littleredpolkadot/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include your first attempts at recording the set-up video here.**\*\*

-First tried out the snap for the sound to image device (in folder part D)
+First tried out the snap for the sound to image device (in TestSetUp)

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

-Next tried out the holding note for the sound to image device (in folder part D)
+Next tried out the holding note for the sound to image device (in TestSetUpPart2)

 \*\***Show the follow-up work here.**\*\*